adobe/aepsdk-core-ios/Documentation/EventHub/Contract.md

 - Once all the initial extensions's `onRegistered()` have finished, the EventHub is considered booted and it begins to distribute events to every extension.
 - Currently, dynamically adding or removing of extensions is not supported.

-In the following docs, assuming the events coming in the order of:
+In the following docs, assume the events come in the following order:

 E1 → E2 → E3 → .... → EN1 → EN2 → EN3 → EN4 → .......